 The transport used when arriving and departing the venue has always been a bit of a statement.
 But you can really own it by tailoring your vehicle choice to be unique to you.
 James is a mechanic with a passion for cars.
 I am unsure how he persuaded Katy to go along with this, but James requested a photo of the two of them in front of his beloved vintage Mini.
 A wedding is one of the few occasions you can really celebrate yourselves - individually and as a pair.
 This means you should do whatever you think will make one of the best days of your life even better - even if that means rocking up on a tandem bicycle or a giant school bus.
 If you’re the kind of couple that enjoy spending the weekend camping and hiking across scenic landscapes, an outdoor wedding complete with VW campervans can add a contemporary yet personal feel to your much anticipated nuptials.
 I also spent some time with the lovely couple, Jade and Jamie, at their wedding in Emsworth.
 We made the journey to and from the ceremony in a whole convoy of vintage VW campervans… an excellent example of a quirky play-on-tradition done well.

 Your wedding is a day outside of all others and by really owning it, you are only doing your relationship and unity justice.
 You don’t have to walk down the aisle to Wagner’s Bridal chorus, you don’t have to eat fruit cake.
 You don’t even have to wear something blue if you don’t want to.
-Just make sure that whatever you are doing, that it means something and will make the both of you smile.
+Just make sure that whatever you are doing it means something and will make the both of you smile.